Sitecore-Hackathon/2018-admin-b/README.md

 1. Civil Discourse Module 1.1
  1. Use Datasource Item on rendering instead of Global Settings, so that different settings can be applied to different pages
- 2. Implement the cooldown field, so that users must wait X seconds before resubmitting a comment after getting warnings
+ 2. Incremental cooldowns - multiple the cooldown time on subsequent comment submissions, so that a user keeps getting warnings every time they try to submit one comment, they have to wait longer each time to try submitting again.
+ 3. Block bad users - Track the number of warnings on the comments that each user submits, and enact temporary bans on users who can't behave (there would be some threshold for number of warnings within a certain time period)

 ## Developer Bootstrap